 Los Angeles' other well-known leather bar, Faultline is known for its constantly changing roster of promoters and parties.
 Every day of the week — besides Mondays and Tuesdays, when the bar is closed — features a different, quirky party.
 On any given night, though, you're sure to find sexy go-go dancers (generally of the hairy variety), upbeat music and ridiculously cheap drink specials.
 Depending on the night, the crowd may run older — or pants-less.

 4216 Melrose Ave., Silver Lake, 90029

 Atmosphere: Intimate and friendly

 Fun is the name of the game at Fubar.
-No matter which day of the week you walk into the bar — whether it's karaoke on Tuesday, rock 'n' roll on Wednesday, raunchy fun on Thursday or non-stop dancing on Friday and Saturday nights — you're in for a treat.
+No matter which day of the week you walk into the bar — whether it's the exotic dancers of NYC-import Adonis Lounge on Wednesday, more raunchy fun on Thursday or non-stop dancing on Friday and Saturday nights — you're in for a treat.
 Fubar has long prided itself on its fun mix of friendly Angelenos.
 The bar's dark, intimate setting has been known to result in a loss of inhibitions by its patrons, making Fubar the most 'East Coast' of its WeHo sister bars.

 7994 Santa Monica Blvd., West Hollywood, 90046

 Don’t worry — the gorgeous crowd makes up for the lack of conversation at Here Lounge.
 True to its name, the LA favorite boasts a lounge atmosphere kicked up a notch, especially on weekends, when the music starts pumping.
 Treat it as a pre-clubbing spot, but be warned: the vibe is so hip you might just end up staying here all night.
 Fridays are girl-centric; other nights are mostly men, but mixed.